COVID 19 ACTION PLAN

-The Church and bathrooms will be thoroughly cleaned and disinfected during weekdays in preparation for Sunday Masses.
+CLEANING OF CHURCH -The Church and bathrooms will be thoroughly cleaned and disinfected weekly in preparation for Sunday Masses.

 BAPTISM – Baptism must be scheduled in advance.
 Please call the Parish Business Office to schedule.

 FUNERALS - Funeral Masses will follow the same guidelines as Sunday and daily Masses.
 Viewings and eulogies are allowed in church.
 Live-streaming is available upon request.